tmohammad78/algorithms-datastrcuture/Math/README.md

 For this question , I didn't write any code , just we should try multiple number of 1 to 20 and use prime factorisation for numeber 20 :

 2^4 * 3^2 * 5 * 7 * 11 * 13 * 17 * 19 = 232,792,560

+### <span id="number4"> 4) Find 10001th of prime number </span>

+For solve this problem we can use Sieve of Eratosthenes for finding prime number and after that we can set a long number and store primes in array and return by index 10000